 Yes!
 You can skip the optional breaks if you desire, and this is definitely tempting, but keep in mind that the MCAT is a marathon of an exam, not a sprint.
 We recommend taking the optional breaks and actually using the time to decompress as much as possible.
 Keeping your brain focused on a challenging exam for over six hours is not feasible without some downtime.
-You will need the periodic breaks to refresh, to snack and rehydrate, and to gather your energy for the next section.
+You will need the periodic breaks to refresh, snack and rehydrate, and gather your energy for the next section.

 3. Can you eat during MCAT breaks?

 Remember, your brain functions better when your body is hydrated, so bring plenty of water too!
 If you have to go to the bathroom, try to do so during one of your breaks.
-If you must go to the bathroom during one of the four timed MCAT sections, time will continue to run and you will have less time to answer the remaining questions in that section.
+If you must go to the bathroom during one of the four timed MCAT sections, the timer will continue to run, and you will have less time to answer the remaining questions in that section.

 4. How can I keep track of my time during the MCAT?